Elections & Voting

 Merrimack Middle School located @ 31 Madeline Bennett Lane

-Click here to find your polling location:
+Click below to find your polling location:

-Town of Merrimack Voting Map: https://merrimacknhgis.maps.arcgis.com/apps/webappviewer/index.html?id=b94924e35c5f4793af4162db50acde6a
+Town of Merrimack Voting Map

 State of New Hampshire Polling Location search:Polling Place/Sample Ballot (nh.gov)